yonelamica/git-repo/README.md

 bash
 Copy code
 git clone https://github.com/yonelamica/git-repo.git

-Install the dependencies
+Install the dependencies in the requirements.txt
 Copy code
+pip install django
+pip install python
+pip install django-crispy_forms
+pip install bootstrap4
-npm install
+pip install crispy-bootstrap4

 Usage
-Start the development server
-sql
-Copy code
-npm start
+python manage.py runserver
-Open your web browser and navigate to http://localhost:3000
+Open your web browser and navigate to (http://127.0.0.1:8000/)

 You should see the example project running in your browser.
 Use the navigation links to explore the project.